 For Non-sync samples in this timed metadata track, the value of canceled_region_flag shall be set to 1 when a confidence score region is cancelled with reference to the preceding sync sample.
 The value of dimensions_included_flag shall only be set to 1, when the dimensions of a confidence score region in the current sample is updated with reference to the preceding sync sample.
 The value of dimensions_included_flag shall be set to 0, when dynamic_dimension_flag in the referred sample entry equals to 0.
 The value of bounding_box_present_flag shall only be set to 1, when the position and/or dimensions of a confidence score region in the current sample is updated with reference to the preceding sync sample.

-9.x.x.4.2 Sync samples
+9.x.5.2 Sync samples

-9.x.x.4.2.1 Syntax
+9.x.5.2.1 Syntax

 The sync sample syntax of this sample entry type 'gcdc' is specified as follows: